SPIKEYPUP/Foojour/README.md

 6. Yes I feel there is a difference using 24Bit and especially 96KhzSR, it's subtle and mostly a distinction feeling, like an airiness, but most will probably not notice...sigh.

-7. <b><i>Fun Fact!</i></b>  The Codecs and DSP engines on my sound card are capable of producing and processing 32-Bit 192Khz Stereo Resolution in realtime!
+7. <b><i>Fun Fact!</i></b>  The Codecs, DACs and DSPs on my sound card are capable of producing and processing 32-Bit 192Khz Stereo Resolution in realtime!
 I tired it... works great, but not worth the insane overhead if not going Kernel or WASAPI, and even then...overhead.
 Think about it, it's a lot of data that you are asking to be played back in zero_latency mode.
 Plus I don't have any Wilson Watt Puppy's to throw at it, if ya know what I mean...

 8. I'll post some pictures so you can see my favorite layouts of Foobar2K using standard UI.
 I don't use columns, not a preference, just never tried it.
 I will soon though, there is a whole new world of coding available with Columns UI for Foobar2K.